xromrom/xromrom.github.io/articles/secure_implementation_of_touchid.md

 # Secure implementation of TouchID

-In this article we are going to review 2 different using of TouchID feature for authentication of user:
+In this article we are going to review 2 different ways of using TouchID feature for authentication of user:
-1) via LAContext - less secure way
+1. via LAContext - less secure way
-2) and better approach - writing/reading from Keychain
+2. and better approach - writing/reading from Keychain

 First of all, thanks to David Lindner for [his great article](https://nvisium.com/blog/2016/06/22/dont-touch-me-that-way.html) about TouchID.
 I totally recommend you to check it.
 In my article I just tried to describe things shorter, plus I've updated